JinyingWu-studio/compas-analysis/README.md

 ## Notes
 The analysis follows the same conceptual workflow as the original R implementation but is fully implemented in Python.

+## Explainability Extension (Assignment 2)

+This extension adds explainability methods to the COMPAS analysis, including:

+- **LIME** for local, interpretable explanations of individual predictions
+- **SHAP** for both global (feature importance) and local (waterfall) explanations
+- **DiCE (Counterfactual Explanations)** to show how minimal changes in features can flip predictions

+We compare explanations for a Black defendant and a White defendant with similar predicted risks to examine how model decisions differ across individuals.

+These results highlight that even when predicted risks are similar, the underlying feature contributions and counterfactual changes can differ, raising potential fairness concerns.